theophilee/theophilee.github.io/_pages/principles.md

 - **Make yourself accountable to the highest standards.**
     - Don’t settle for anything less than amazing work for yourself and for others.
     - Steve Jobs: "Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected."

+## How to think about startups

+- **Creating a startup is like creating a movie.**
+    - Keith Rabois: "I don't believe in finding product market fit, I believe in forging it like creating a movie.
+You start with a vision of a better future you want to accomplish, you cast the team, you produce it, you market it, and you sell tickets.
+There's no pre-existing movie that people are waiting for, and you're not unlocking it.
+Nobody who produces a movie goes and interviews 10 people on the street and says, 'What movie do you want to see this weekend?'"
+    - What kind of movie do you want to create?